rm-hull/helpmate/README.md

      (strong "world")))
 ;=> <div><p>Hello <strong>world</strong></p></div>
 ```
+Convention dictates that attributes are specified first, then children.
+Child elements
+may be given in SEQable collection, or as varargs, and can be arbitrarily nested; thus,

-Elements can be arbitrarily nested, and can be combined into normal Clojure code.
+they can be combined into normal Clojure code, as per the opening example.

 Some elements have certain behaviour, for example `(div)` expands into `<div></div>`,
 whereas `(br)` expands into `<br>`.
 Most other empty tags will self-close, eg. `(p)`
-expands into `<p/>`.
+expands into `<p/>` - these are specified with meta-data when the element was defined.

 ### Specifying attributes